barrucadu/memo.barrucadu.co.uk/memos/backups.markdown

 ### Alerting

-The main backup script calls a `send-host-alert` script on failure, which sends me an email and a text message using [Amazon SNS][].
+The main backup script sends me an email and a text message using [Amazon SNS][] on failure.

-This is documented more in the [monitoring memo][].

 [Amazon SNS]: https://aws.amazon.com/sns/
-[monitoring memo]: monitoring.html

 ### Encryption